 Preventing Bully Birds

-- Cage Feeders: Caged bird feeders that include wire mesh keep larger birds away from the feeding ports, such as the Squirrel-Proof Selective bird feeder from Duncraft.
+- Cage Feeders: Bird feeders that are enclosed in wire mesh keep larger birds away from the feeding ports.
 While many of these feeders are designed to discourage squirrels, the same designs can be effective at discouraging larger bully birds.
 Adding coated wire around existing bird feeders can also exclude bully birds while allowing smaller birds to feed in peace.

 - Weight-Activated Feeders: Another type of feeder initially designed to exclude squirrels is one with a weight-activated perch.
 When a large bird or squirrel lands on the perch, it closes the feeding ports, preventing them from accessing the seed, but smaller birds are light enough to feed easily.
 This type of feeder can be effective against larger bully birds or flocks of bullies that may overcrowd a feeder.

 - Shorten Perches: Large bully birds need perches to balance at the feeder, but smaller birds can often hover long enough to take a seed without needing a perch.
 Removing perches from tube feeders can minimize how many bully birds can use the feeder.
 Similarly, removing trays or nets that catch seed at the bottom of feeders will remove perching space for larger bullies.

 - Underneath Feeders: Bully birds such as blackbirds, grackles, and starlings can usurp a suet feeder and quickly empty it, often consuming an entire suet cake in a day.
 This leaves no food available for other suet-eating birds such as woodpeckers, but changing the feeder's design can effectively exclude bullies.
 At the same time, smaller birds are happy to cling upside down to access the suet.